 - Simple application with no medical exam required.

-When purchasing a final expense policy, it’s important to consider how much money your family will need in order to cover your funeral and burial expenses when you pass away.
+When purchasing burial insurance for seniors, it’s important to consider how much money your family will need in order to cover your funeral and burial expenses when you pass away.

-It is also important to remember that some states have laws regarding how much money must be set aside specifically for funerals and burials, so it is best practice to research local regulations before making any decisions about which type of policy is right for you.
+It is also important to remember that some states have laws regarding how much money must be set aside specifically for funerals and burials.
+It is best practice to research local regulations before making any decisions about which type of policy is right for you.

 Cost of Funeral in Utah